-- To upgrade workstations for users in a container, modify that container's login script. - To upgrade workstations for users in a profile, modify that profile's login script. - To upgrade specific users' workstations, modify those users' login scripts. - To upgrade a workstation running bindery-based client software (such as Microsoft Client for NetWare Networks that ships with Windows 95 or Windows 98), edit the system login script (SYS:PUBLIC\NET\$LOG.DAT).
+To upgrade workstations for users in a container, modify that container's login script.

+To upgrade workstations for users in a profile, modify that profile's login script.

+To upgrade specific users' workstations, modify those users' login scripts.

+To upgrade a workstation running bindery-based client software (such as Microsoft Client for NetWare Networks which ships with Windows 95 or Windows 98), edit the system login script (SYS:PUBLIC\NET\$LOG.DAT).

-Creating or Modifying a Login Script Using NetWare Administrator
+Creating or Modifying a Login Script Using ConsoleOne

-To create or modify a login script using NetWare Administrator:
+To create or modify a login script using ConsoleOneTM:

-- 1 Start NetWare Administrator. - 2 Using the browser, select the object whose login script you want to create or modify. - 3 Select Object > Details > Login Script. - 4 Enter the login script commands and information into the login script text box.
+- 1 Double-click the object whose login script you want to create or modify. - 2 Click Login Script. - 3 Enter the login script commands and information into the login script text box.

-For a sample of the login script commands that you need to add to the scripts, see "Sample Client Installation Login Script" on page 21.
+For a sample of the login script commands that you need to add to the scripts, see "Sample Client Installation Login Script" on page 25.

-IMPORTANT: Make sure you edit the sample login script to match the server names, directory paths, and specifications of your own network.
+IMPORTANT: Make sure that you edit the sample login script to match the server names, directory paths, and specifications of your own network.

-For additional information on all login script commands, see Login Script Commands and Variables in the Novell Client Online Documentation.
+For additional information on all login script commands, see "Login Script Commands and Variables" on page 57.

-5 To save the login script and close the Details dialog box, click OK.
+4 To save the login script and close the Details dialog box, click OK.